Happy Hour Speaker Series

 Save the dates and stay tuned for more information about expert speakers in the coming weeks:

-• June 26: Edward Warden, President, Chicago Ornithological Society – Chicago Nighthawk Project
+• June 26: Saving Chicago’s Nighthawks – Edward Warden, President, Chicago Ornithological Society

-• Aug 7: Andrea Densham, Alliance for the Great Lakes; Dr. Tim Hoellein, Loyola University, and more – A panel discussion on water quality and plastic pollution
+• August 7: Water Quality and Plastic Pollution - Andrea Densham, Alliance for the Great Lakes; Dr. Tim Hoellein, Loyola University, and more

-• Aug 21: Henry Adams, Wildlife Management Coordinator, Urban Wildlife Institute, CJ Greco, Learning Exploration Coordinator, Lincoln Park Zoo – Out in Nature, Creating Safe Spaces in Nature
+• August 21: Out in Nature: Creating Safe Spaces in Nature - Henry Adams, Wildlife Management Coordinator, Urban Wildlife Institute; CJ Greco, Learning Exploration Coordinator, Lincoln Park Zoo

 Thank you to our sponsors Goose Island Beer Co. and the Fletcher Family for making this special series possible.
 Email Josh Coles to add your sponsorship support.